National Western Center FAQs

 As Colorado’s land-grant institution, CSU was founded on the principles of research, service, and outreach.
 The University is a natural fit as a National Western Center key partner due to its long history with the National Western Stock Show, as well as educational expertise and innovation in the areas of agriculture, veterinary medicine, engineering, and environmental resources.

 In 2015, the Colorado legislature provided state funding of $200 million for CSU to build three facilities at the National Western Center: CSU Water Building, CSU Food and Agriculture Center, and CSU Animal Health Complex.
 Another $50 million was allocated for the construction of complementary and support facilities on the CSU campus in Fort Collins: Health Education Outreach Center, Translational Medicine Institute, and Equine Vet Teaching Hospital.

-What will be CSU’s focus at the NWC?
+What is CSU’s focus at the NWC?

 Will CSU compete with outside organizations through its services at the NWC?

 No. As a public institution CSU cannot compete with outside entities.
-All of the services provided at the National Western Center will be delivered in collaboration with professional and/or non-profit groups.
+All of the services provided at the National Western Center will be delivered in collaboration with professional and/or nonprofit groups.

 How will CSU be partnering with other entities?

-CSU is actively seeking strategic partnerships for the university’s work at the National Western Center.
+CSU is actively seeking strategic partnerships for the University’s work at the National Western Center.